 - What is sex?

 - And if you have a little boy like I do.

 - Why does my penis stand straight up when I am looking at the cheerleaders dance on TV?

-I was not the one to give my son the molestation talk, believe it or not.
-It was his doctor at age 5!
-As she examined him, she told my son that she was going to touch his penis to make sure that it was okay.
-But that it was never okay for anyone else to touch his penis without his permission.
+Believe it or not, I was not the FIRST one to give my son the molestation talk.
+It was his doctor.
+As she examined him, she told my son that she was going to touch his penis.
+She said the word penis, not pee pee or wee wee.
+And asked him if it was okay.
+She also explained that it was never okay for anyone else to touch his penis without his permission.
 This included adults and family members.
 And that if someone was to touch his penis he should tell an authority figure right away!
 After that she asked my son for permission touch his body.

-And my son nodded in understanding and also laughed about it because he is a boy.
-After the appointment, in true boy form, he kept making jokes about his penis.
+Going back to my son, he nodded in understanding and also laughed about it because he is a boy.
+But after the appointment, in true boy form, he kept making jokes about his penis.
 But you see, it was not awkward at all.
 It did not make me feel embarrassed nor did it make him feel embarrassed.
 After that appointment I spoke openly to my son about molestation what is was and to tell me if anyone ever touched his penis or other parts of his body.